After all, it’s simply human nature to want to hold onto something you like to do, or still care about in some way.

 How did you get over that guy or girl who broke your heart?
 What helped you finally move on?
 More than likely, you started to focus on their shortcomings and the things they did wrong – rather than on any happy memories involving them.
-Eventually, the bad memories overwhelmed the good memories, and you began to see yourself as being worthy of someone better in your life.
+Eventually, the bad memories overwhelmed the good memories.
+You began to see yourself as being worthy of someone better in your life.

 Use This Same Approach to Hate Alcohol

-With this exact same mindset you can turn those warm and fuzzy feelings about alcohol into a genuine dislike for what it’s done (and is doing) TO you.
+With this exact same mindset you can turn those warm and fuzzy feelings about alcohol into a genuine dislike.
+Not only for what it has done to you, but for what’s it is doing.
 Here are a few good ways to start hating alcohol:

-- Remember the Bad Times: Recalling the many bad memories you’ve experienced with alcohol is a solid foundation towards learning to hate it.
+- Remember the Bad Times.
+Recalling the many bad memories you’ve experienced with alcohol is a solid foundation towards learning to hate it.
 I’ve previously referred to this as The Biggest Secret of Sobriety, because many problem drinkers only occasionally do it, instead of employing it as a deliberate strategy.
-Just like you overcame a broken heart by remembering the bad times you had with someone, you can develop an anger towards alcohol by remembering how it’s destroyed your life.
+You overcame a “broken heart” by remembering the bad times you had with someone.
+Likewise, you can develop a hatred towards alcohol by remembering how it’s destroyed your life.

-- Notice What It’s Doing to Others: We all know someone who’s life has deteriorated from alcohol abuse.
-They may look years older than they are, or have suffered a broken marriage or financial ruin from alcoholism.
+- Notice What It’s Doing to Others.
+We all know someone who’s life has deteriorated from alcohol abuse.
+Do they look years old than they are?
+Have they suffered a broken marriage or financial ruin from alcoholism?
 Perhaps they’ve even been in trouble with the law.
 If you’ve ever had a friend whose marriage fell apart, you probably were able to notice the signs long before it happened.
 Take the same approach with your relationship with alcohol: learn from the mistakes of others.